CannyLab/tsne-cuda/README.md

 # TSNE-CUDA

 ***WARNING: This code is still in active development.
-While the core code is tested and working, some additional features need aditional testing.***
+While the core code is tested and working, some features need aditional testing.***

 This repo is an optimized CUDA version of [Barnes-Hut t-SNE](https://github.com/lvdmaaten/bhtsne) by L. Van der Maaten with associated python modules.
 We find that our implementation of t-SNE can be up to 1200x faster than Sklearn, or up to 50x faster than Multicore-TSNE when used with the right GPU.
 The paper describing our approach, as well as the results below, is available at [https://arxiv.org/abs/1807.11824](https://arxiv.org/abs/1807.11824).